 • Required textbook(s) and other materials

-• OSSD Statement (the Disability Statement is contained in this Adjunct Manual)
+• OSSD Statement (the Disability Statement is in your binder)

 • Academic Integrity Policy

 • Course calendar/schedule – what will be discussed each class session or weekly; due dates for assignments; quiz/exam dates

 Your syllabus may also include the following items as appropriate:

 • Disclaimer – e.g., The policies and procedures contained in this syllabus are subject to change in the event of extenuating circumstances or at the instructor’s discretion

 • Policies concerning lateness, class participation, available support services, instructions for continued study in the event of College closing

 • In-class use of laptops, cell phones, pagers, mp3 players, tablets, and other electronic devices